-Beginning in the 2012-2013 school year, Gateway will be offering a Cambridge International Primary Programme for grades 1, 2, 3, 4, and 5.
+Gateway offers a Cambridge International Primary Programme for grades 9-12.
 The Cambridge International Primary Programme from University of Cambridge International Examinations (CIE) develops English, Mathematics and Science skills in young children across the world.
 It provides a natural progression through the stages of primary education and focuses on what children should be able to do at each of the primary stages.

 The Cambridge Program

 The Cambridge Program offers an international, pre-university curriculum and examination system that emphasizes the value of a broad and balanced study for academically able students.